-It is with great pride that during the Joint AE/ALLEA/YAE Meeting in Budapest, we have been able to award the first edition of the Annual YAE Prize to Rianne Letschert.
-Prof. Letschert has had an outstanding academic career, working in the field of international law, with a focus on minority rights and human rights, and is now the Rector Magnificus (equivalent to Provost) of Maastricht University – the youngest female rector ever appointed at a Dutch university.
+During the Joint AE/ALLEA/YAE Meeting in Budapest, we awarded the first edition of the Annual YAE Prize to Rianne Letschert.
+Professor Letschert has had an outstanding academic career, working in the field of international law, with a focus on minority rights and human rights, and is now the Rector Magnificus (equivalent to Provost) of Maastricht University – the youngest female rector ever appointed at a Dutch university.
 She has been an active member of the Dutch Young Academy since 2013 (De Jonge Akademie), becoming its chairperson in 2015.
 In 2015, she was appointed to the Identification Committee that assisted in selecting the members of the High Level Group at the heart of the Scientific Advice Mechanism.
 She is a vocal and active advocate of science communication for young people, and for promoting diversity.
-It is a great privilege for us that Prof. Letschert allowed us to publish her acceptance speech integrally on the YAE website.
+It is a great privilege for us that Professor Letschert allowed us to publish her acceptance speech on the YAE website.

 I feel extremely honoured for being awarded the first annual YAE prize, by an organisation representing dedicated, intelligent, hardworking European scientists.
 In 2013, I was appointed as member of the Dutch Young Academy and as of April 2015 I was allowed to chair this fine group of outstanding young and ambitious talents.
 This, ladies and gentlemen, was a ground breaking experience for me.
 Members of the Young Academy constitute a unique community of young scientists from all scientific disciplines that is critical and cooperative at the same time.